777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

 So we must identify the highest one, then double it, and make sure we sample at that rate or faster.
-The minimum frequency is known as the Nyquist Rate, and it's an extremely important piece of theory within DSP and SDR, that serves as a bridge between continuous and discrete signals.
+The minimum rate in which we can sample, is known as the Nyquist Rate.
+I.e., the Nyquist Rate is the minimum rate at which a (finite bandwidth) signal needs to be sampled to retain all of its information.
+This is an extremely important piece of theory within DSP and SDR that serves as a bridge between continuous and discrete signals.

 .. image:: ../_static/nyquist_rate.png
    :scale: 70%